wtripp180901/dawn-hpc/docs/secret-rotation.md

 ###	Security Threat

 In the event that the existence of a secret is a cause for concern, such as the current credentials being leaked, then the protocol is largely the same apart from needing to delete the current application credential first before any other step.
-At which point the compromised secret is no longer valid and anyone using it won’t be able to do anything with it.
+At which point the compromised secret is no longer valid and anyone using it won't be able to do anything with it.

 # Horizon Application Credentials